Abduljebar49/apollo-server-graphql-challenge/README.md

 ### Installation

-There are a couple of things
+There are a couple of things which are required to run this project

-1. Get a free API Key at [https://www.mongodb.com/atlas/database](https://www.mongodb.com/atlas/database)
+1. Get a free mongodb connection string at [https://www.mongodb.com/atlas/database](https://www.mongodb.com/atlas/database)
 2. Clone the repo
    ```sh
    git clone https://github.com/Abduljebar49/apollo-server-graphql-challenge.git